 What topics do you want to avoid for small talk?

 Make sure you stay away from controversial topics, politics, religion, gossiping, money, and physical appearance.
 And never, ever, speak badly about anyone - you really never know!
 And especially with online meetings, the conversation could be recorded and distributed.
 So do not assume this is a private conversation and the people you're criticizing will never hear.

 Well, to survive those first five minutes of a virtual meeting, you might also have to introduce yourself in a professional way, and then be able to gracefully transition to the main topic.
 These and the questions below are some of the topics we address in our free webinar on Small Talk.
-If you're interested, we're hosting it on October 13, and you can save your spot now here.
+If you're interested, sign up here.

 In this webinar, we will expand on the topics covered on this post and we will answer all the following questions: